Tommy Dreamer: Second return to Impact/TNA (2018–2026)

 Dreamer returned to Impact Wrestling on the April 12 episode of Impact when he helped Eddie Edwards and Moose from an attack from Ohio Versus Everything and challenged them to a House of Hardcore Match at Redemption, in which he lost.
 On the June 14, 2018, episode of Impact, Edwards brutally hit Dreamer with a kendo stick because of their loss at Redemption.
 Edwards and Dreamer would later start an intense feud which ended when Edwards beat Dreamer in a street fight in a match at Slammiversary.
 At Bound for Glory, Dreamer saved Edwards from an attack from Killer Kross and Moose.
 This led to a tag team match in which the team was victorious.

 On January 23, 2019, it was revealed that Dreamer would now be working as a member of the creative team for Impact Wrestling.
 He had already been serving as a producer for some time.
 At Slammiversary, Dreamer unsuccessful challenged Moose in an Old School Rules match for the unsanctioned TNA World Heavyweight Championship.
 At Victory Road, he was defeated by Brian Myers.
 On the October 27 episode of Impact, Swoggle helped Dreamer in defeating Brian Myers in a hardcore match by hitting Myers with a low blow.
 At No Surrender on February 13, 2021, his 50th birthday, Dreamer unsuccessfully challenged Rich Swann for the Impact World Championship.

 On September 17, 2021, Impact officials announced that Dreamer had been suspended indefinitely due to the comments he made on an episode of Dark Side of the Ring, which saw Dreamer defend Ric Flair concerning the allegation that Flair made multiple unwanted sexual advances towards a flight attendant on a flight from England to the U.S. in 2002.
 He left Impact in November 2021.
 In December, Dreamer returned to Impact both as a producer and semi-active wrestler.

 At Victory Road on September 8, 2023, he won the Impact Digital Media Championship by defeating Kenny King in a Title vs. Career match.
 He would hold the title until January 13, 2024, at Hard To Kill, when he lost the title to Crazzy Steve.

+On June 17, 2026, Dreamer announced on Busted Open Radio that he mutually agreed to part ways with TNA.